ab0x90/ab0x90.github.io/content/Active_Directory/Priv_Esc/Kerberos_Delegation.md

-Kerberos Delegation allows the reuse of end-user credentials to access resources hosted on a different server This is typically useful in multi-tier serice or applicaitons where Kerberos double-hop is required
+Kerberos Delegation allows the reuse of end-user credentials to access resources hosted on a different server.
+This is typically useful in tiered environments where a kerberos double hop is necessary.

-Example: a web server and a seperate database server, users authenticate to ta web server and the web server makes requests to a database server.
+Example: a web server and a seperate database server, users authenticate to the web server and the web server makes requests to a database server.
 The web server can request access to resources (all or some resources depending on the type of delegation) on the database server as the user and not as the web server's service account

 The service account for web service must be trusted for delegation to be able to make requests as a user